-Table D1a compares our global estimate of taxes lost to other estimates.
-We find that our estimate is very aligned with that of OECD's BEPS estimate (Johansson et al.,2017) and UNCTAD (2015).
-Our estimate is, however, substantially smaller than Clausing (2016) and enormously smaller than the long run estimate of Crivelli et al. (2016).
+Table D1a compares our global estimate of tax revenue losses to existing estimates.
+We find that our estimate is close to the official OECD BEPS estimate (Johansson et al.,2017) and to the UNCTAD (2015) estimate.
+Our estimate is smaller than Clausing (2016) and much smaller than the long run estimate of Crivelli et al. (2016).

-Clausing (2016) gives a country breakdown of her estimate and Cobham and Jansky (2017) replicates Crivelli et al. (2016) to do a country breakdown.
+Clausing (2016) gives a country breakdown of her estimate and Cobham and Jansky (2017) replicate Crivelli et al. (2016) to provide a country breakdown.
 We compare their estimates at the country level to ours in table D1b.